SparkysWidgets/Marlin/README.md

 Number of tools, including extruders.
 Lower tool indices, starting with 0, must be assigned to extruders.
 Offsets of each tool from tool 0 must be defined with `HOTEND_OFFSET_X`, `HOTEND_OFFSET_Y` and `HOTEND_OFFSET_Z`.

+### `ABORT_ON_SOFTWARE_ENDSTOPS`

+Abort printing when any software endstop is triggered.
+This feature is enabled with 'M541 S1' or from the LCD menu.
+Software endstops must be activated for this option to work.

 ### `SAFE_BED_LEVELING_START_X`

 `SAFE_BED_LEVELING_START_X`, `SAFE_BED_LEVELING_START_Y`, `SAFE_BED_LEVELING_START_Z`, `SAFE_BED_LEVELING_START_I`, `SAFE_BED_LEVELING_START_J`, `SAFE_BED_LEVELING_START_K`, `SAFE_BED_LEVELING_START_U`, `SAFE_BED_LEVELING_START_V`, `SAFE_BED_LEVELING_START_W`: